 I swirled, sniffed, swished, and spat.
 But there were too many reds that stayed at that.
 I tried Malbec, and Cabernets-but it was too bitter for my sweet tooth.
 I enjoyed floral, fruity, and tart, which is why I leaned towards Rieslings and Sauvignon Blanc.
 I took note that I wasn’t quite fond of tasting notes of leather and tobacco, but I was determined to find one that satisfied my sweet tooth.

 After picks from my supervisor and research, I realized I was trying too hard.
 I was trying to force something to happen, especially when wine is something I never thought I’d be learning about in the first place.
 So this isn’t a cheesy story where it ends on a feel good note on how I found the perfect red that I will always drink.
 This isn’t a story where I say well no one is perfect.
 I haven’t found the perfect red–and that’s okay and real.
 I’m still learning and that’s the best thing I’ve learned on my journey.
-You’ll never stop learning, and I’m sure I’ll find a red I like with time.
-And that’s something I can toast to.
+The thing about wine is, you’ll never stop learning, and that’s something I can toast to.